pimjhaanen/photogrammetry_thesis/README.md

    With everything ready, you can run the code, or parts of the code.
 However, remember that a lot of hardware is required (camera's, calibration images, markers, UWB sensors, etc.) to make the setup work.
 Good luck :)

+## About the author

+My name is Pim Julius Haanen (20/03/2001, Alkmaar), and I graduated in January of 2026 for a MSc aerodynamics & wind energy at the faculty of aerospace engineering of the TU Delft, the Netherlands.
+The code here was used for my MSc thesis, provided here: https://resolver.tudelft.nl/uuid:40f2626a-a436-4068-8269-3c663fc249fd.
+Feel free to use the code provided here for your project :)